Eri9898/PostInstallationOSTIcket/README.md

 <img src="https://imgur.com/XwSqfve.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-1. Navigate to the admin login page for os ticket. http://localhost/osTicket/scp/login.php Use the admin credentials you created to login.
+1. Navigate to the admin login page for osTicket. http://localhost/osTicket/scp/login.php Use the admin credentials you created to login.
 Please note, this website can only be accessed if IIS is installed.
 </p>
 <p>